getify/You-Dont-Know-JS/async & performance/ch6.md

 }
 ```

-The theory here goes that you should cache the length of the `x` array in the variable `len`, since ostensibly it doesn't change, to avoid paying the price of `x.length` being consulted for each iteration of the loop.
+The theory here goes that you should cache the length of the `x` array in the variable `len`, because ostensibly it doesn't change, to avoid paying the price of `x.length` being consulted for each iteration of the loop.

 If you run performance benchmarks around `x.length` usage compared to caching it in a `len` variable, you'll find that while the theory sounds nice, in practice any measured differences are statistically completely irrelevant.

 In fact, in some engines like v8, it can be shown (http://mrale.ph/blog/2014/12/24/array-length-caching.html) that you could make things slightly worse by pre-caching the length instead of letting the engine figure it out for you.
 Don't try to outsmart your JavaScript engine, you'll probably lose when it comes to performance optimizations.

-### Not all engines are alike
+### Not All Engines Are Alike

 The different JS engines in various browsers can all be "spec compliant" while having radically different ways of handling code.
 The JS specification doesn't require anything performance related -- well, except ES6's "tail call optimization" covered later in this chapter.